The Australian Open Golf Betting Guide

 Although it may not be the biggest tournament in the world in terms of prize money, the Australian Open is still a competition that all the top players, especially the Aussies, want to win.
 The Australian open was first played in The Australian Golf Club In Sydney in 1904 and the winner of the first ever renewal was English amateur Michael Scott.

 Some of the greatest players to ever pick up a club have won the Australian Open multiple times, including Gary Player (7 wins), Jack Nicklaus (6 wins) and Aussie legend, the Great White Shark Greg Norman (5 wins).
 In recent years Jordan Spieth has won it twice, but local here Cameron Davis lifted The Stonehaven Cup in 2017.
-The 2018 renewal starts on the 22nd of November at The Lakes Golf Club in Sydney and the prize fund is a cool $1.25 million.
+The 2019 renewal starts on the 5th of December at The Australian Golf Club in Sydney.

 How To Bet On The Australian Open Golf